Ji11ard/Dataview-to-Mermaid-Flowchart/README.md

 - *Column 2* should be a *display name* string.
 An empty string can be provided and the code will infer a display name from object in Column 1.
 - *Column 3* should be a string containing Mermaid open [bracket syntax](https://mermaid-js.github.io/mermaid/#/flowchart?id=node-shapes).
 - *Column 4* should be a string containing the corresponding closing bracket syntax.
 - *Column 5* should be the string name of a Style class.
 The code includes a set of standard colour options to choose from: *red, orange, yellow, green, mint, aqua, blue, purple, pink, grey*.
 However [[#Custom Styles]] can also be created.
+This column is not required.

 ## YAML Link Queries
 ```